atadas10/Data-Modeling-Hub/star-schema.md

   <h4> 2.1.1.
 Conformed Dimension Tables </h4>

-  Conformed dimension tables are dimension tables that have the same meaning and content when referred to from different fact tables in the same data warehouse or across different data warehouses in the organization.
+  Conformed dimension tables are dimension tables that have the same meaning and content when referred to from different fact tables in the same data warehouse or across different data warehouses in the organisation.
 They provide consistency in reporting and analysis across multiple business processes.

   Example:
   Consider the dim_date dimension table containing attributes such as DateID, DayOfWeek, Month, Quarter, and Year.
 This dimension table can be conformed across multiple fact tables, such as Sales, Inventory, and Customer Satisfaction, ensuring consistent reporting of sales, inventory levels, and customer satisfaction metrics over time.